arnaudroger/SimpleFlatMapper/README.md

 Value Injection
 =======

-1. look for constructor injection, only available if asm present
-2. look for setter method
-3. look for non final field access through reflection
+The JdbcMapper supports
+- constructor injection using asm to get the parameter name
+- setter injection
+- field injection

-1 and 2 will get asm generated version if asm is present and not disabled.
+It looks for injection on that order and if asm is present will generate optimised asm version.

 Maven dependency
 ======